Choosing a safe crib

 - Research also indicates that sleep sacks can be a safe choice for infants.
 They are designed to keep infants warm and remove the potential risk of a blanket covering the head.

-Health Canada – Consumer products and safety website lists products, including children’s sleepwear, which have been recalled by the manufacturer due to concerns with safety.
-Visit their website or call 1-866-662-0666 for more information on safe sleep for your child, including information on bunk beds and cribs.
+Health Canada – Consumer products and cosmetics website lists products, including cribs. bunk beds and sleepwear, that have been recalled by the manufacturer due to concerns with safety.
+Visit their website or call 1-866-662-0666 for more information on safe sleep for your child.